 Use Case: User successfully completed a flow

 A user-side success state happens when they complete a task or action with no errors.

-CTA: Clear confirmation message or indicator
+UX tip: Include a clear confirmation message or indicator

 Here, you want to bring this win to the surface!
 Make sure you inform the user of this success with a clear confirmation message.